 According to the US Department of Education’s Institute of Education Sciences (IES), approximately 75,000 students between ages 3 and 21 have hearing loss severe enough to qualify them for services under the Individuals with Disabilities Education Act.¹ Consequently, public schoolchildren with disabilities have the right to special accommodations in elementary through secondary school.
 Sometimes this results in creating an Individualized Education Plan, or IEP.
 But what happens after high school?

 After the IEP: Students with hearing loss and higher education

 Picking among colleges may feel like a daunting task.
-So if you have aspirations for a degree, you have options.
-To start, most colleges have departments that help students with needs design solutions.
+So if you have aspirations for a degree and you have hearing loss, you have options.
+To start, many colleges and universities have departments that help students with needs design individualized solutions.
 This may be similar to the IEP services you received in high school.
 If you are returning to college as a non-traditional aged student, it may surprise you how much easier it is to access help today.
 Remember, the Americans with Disabilities Act requires public colleges and universities to offer equal access to all students.
 While support mechanisms may differ from one school to another, hearing loss should not impede getting an education.

 Finding the right fit for students with hearing loss